Kaho Shibuya

 Kaho Shibuya (澁谷 果歩, Shibuya Kaho) is a Japanese cosplayer, streamer, writer, and former AV actress.

 Early life

 Kaho Shibuya was born in Tokyo on May 20, 1991.
 Her father is a prominent doctor.
-She has an older brother who is three years older.
+She has a brother who is three years older.
 She grew up watching anime and reading manga.
 After high school, she studied English at Aoyama Gakuin University.
 In 2014, she passed the Test of English for International Communication with a perfect score of 990 points.
 In 2016, she earned qualifications in teaching English and childcare.

 Career

 Writing career

 Shibuya wrote for the daily newspaper Tokyo Sports as a baseball reporter, covering Nippon Professional Baseball's Pacific League from 2012 to 2014.

 While taking a break from working with Tokyo Sports, Shibuya briefly worked as an English teacher.
 Shibuya then took a part-time job writing reviews on adult products in an effort to work as a freelance writer.

 In 2020, she released the book The Japanese Porn Industry Unmasked: An Insider's Guide, a memoir detailing her experiences in the adult film industry; the book was later released in English in 2023.